Step 4: Building a scientific work

 Not only written statements must be quoted, but also illustrations, tables or data.
 Only general knowledge and facts, which belong to the basic knowledge of the study direction, need not be proved.

 There are different ways of quoting: In the German citation way, there is a superscript number behind each citation, which refers to a footnote with the source document.
-In the Harvard method, the source references are a short reference to the bibliography, written directly after the quotations in parenthesis.
+In the Harvard method, the source references are a short reference to the bibliography, written directly after the quotes in parenthesis.
 Which citations are used depends on the conventions of the respective institute or department.
 The best way to clarify this in advance with the supervisor.

 Step 7: Format